 It is perhaps no surprise that in his ‘sporting life’, Hemingway developed a detailed knowledge of cycling during his European years.

-“Hem knew all the statistics and the names and lives of the riders,” Notes 3 friend and author John Dos Passos once said.
+“Hem knew all the statistics and the names and lives of the riders,” (see notes 2) friend and author John Dos Passos once said.

-In The Sun Also Rises Notes 4, Hemingway shows some of his familiarity with the sport of the time towards the end of the book when the narrator, Jake Barnes, is in San Sebastian, Spain.
+In The Sun Also Rises (see notes 3), Hemingway shows some of his familiarity with the sport of the time towards the end of the book when the narrator, Jake Barnes, is in San Sebastian, Spain.

-“There was a bicycle-race on, the Tour de Pays Basque Notes 5, and the riders were stopping that night in San Sebastian.
+“There was a bicycle-race on, the Tour de Pays Basque (see notes 4), and the riders were stopping that night in San Sebastian.
 In the [hotel] dining room, at one side, there was a long table of bicycle riders, eating with their trainers and managers.
-They were all French and Belgian, and paid close attention to their meal, but they were having a good time…“
+They were all French and Belgian and paid close attention to their meal, but they were having a good time…“

 “The next morning at five o’clock the race resumed with the last lap, San Sebastian-Bilbao.
 The bicycle riders drank much wine and were burned and browned by the sun.
 They did not take the racing seriously except among themselves.
 They had raced among themselves so often that it did not make much difference who won.
 Especially in a foreign country.
 The money could be arranged.“